simpleappcreator/simple-app/readme.md

         header-nav.js
         header-nav.jade

-An Angular directive header-nav is available by default.
+An Angular directive `header-nav` is available by default.
 This is what creates the top bar in the default view.
-You just use the tagname `header-nav` in your HTML and Angular injects this directive.
+You just include the tagname `header-nav` in your HTML and Angular injects this directive.

 ## Client-side (revisited)

-And it also has a lot of commonly needed client-side CSS and javascripts libraries.
+Lot of commonly needed client-side CSS and javascripts libraries are included.
-This is where the resources listed in `app.config.resources` come in handy!
+And this is where the resources listed in `app.config.resources` come in handy!

 Here's what the default header-partial that's included looks like